Fraud Blocker

 Darkness helps signal to your body that it’s time to sleep, and it also reduces distractions that can keep you awake.
 If you need to use a light to get around your bedroom, try using a small nightlight or wearing a soft eye mask.

-In addition to sleeping in darkness, you should also aim to keep your bedroom cool and comfortable.
+In addition to sleeping in the dark, you should also aim to keep your bedroom cool and comfortable.
 A cool room temperature can help you fall asleep more quickly and stay asleep throughout the night.
 So if you find yourself tossing and turning, try adjusting the thermostat before reaching for another pillow.

 Drink Chamomile Tea And Avoid Caffeine In Late Evening/Night